 Music Instrument Tasters with Dara: These are short introductions to a variety of instruments.
 Interested students are invited to come and try out instruments, e.g. the piano, violin, ukulele or guitar, at lunchtimes on Mondays and Thursdays.
 Each instrument trial will last a number of weeks and then graduate to a new instrument.
 Students with prior experience are invited to lend a hand and share their expertise with the groups.
 Those with their own, or spare, instruments are encouraged to bring them along in order to get the most from the taster lesson.
 We aim to promote a love of music through performance and to help inform those interested in taking up an instrument.

 Green Schools with Kate: This activity will have two main focuses: Green Flag & Young Environmentalist Awards.
 We will work together to set up our ‘Green’ school, through practical & fun tasks, to highlight to the school community important ways to help the environment.
-We will work towards getting the first Green Flag for NWETSS for ‘Waste & Litter’ and prepare and carry out an action in the local community, decided by the students, which we will enter into the 2017 Eco-Unesco Young Environmentalist Awards in Dublin.
-This club will run each week, alternately at lunchtimes and after school.
+We will work towards getting the first Green Flag for NWETSS for ‘Waste & Litter’ and prepare and carry out an action in the local community, decided by the students, which we will enter into the 2018 Eco-Unesco Young Environmentalist Awards in Dublin.
+This club will run on Wednesdays each week after school.

-Drama Club with Emer: Students need to wear comfortable clothes that will allow them to move freely.
+Drama and Music Production Club with Emer and Dara: Students need to wear comfortable clothes that will allow them to move freely.
 Club content: improvisation, accents, tone, expression, monologues, dialogues and use of props.
 Students will have the opportunity to perform a piece of work for the teachers and staff.